apache/airflow/docs/best-practices.rst

 Logging
 --------

-If you are using disposable nodes in your cluster, configure the log storage to be a distributed file system such as ``S3`` or ``GCS``.
+If you are using disposable nodes in your cluster, configure the log storage to be a distributed file system such as ``S3`` and ``GCS``, or external services such as
+Stackdriver Logging, Elasticsearch or Amazon CloudWatch.
-A DFS makes these logs are available even after the node goes down or gets replaced.
+This way, the logs are available even after the node goes down or gets replaced.
 See :doc:`howto/write-logs` for configurations.

 .. note::